Top of page logo

 PROS:

-• Excellent field of view, especially downwards
+• Excellent Field of View

-• Patented 3-D mask strap for extra comfort
+• Patented 3-D mask Strap for Extra Comfort

 CONS: